nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 ### Multinomial Naive Bayes

 Perhaps the most common implementation of Naive Bayes is Multinomial Naive Bayes.
-Multinomial Naive Bayes uses maximum likelihood estimation (MLE) and is useful for classifying vector rows with categorical data (nominal or ordinal) as features.
+Multinomial Naive Bayes is useful for classifying vector rows with categorical data (nominal or ordinal) as features.
 To compute the probability of a test vector with features $x_1 ... x_d$ belonging to classification $y$, Multinomial Naive Bayes uses the equation:
 \\[ P(y,x_1 ... x_d) = P(y) \prod^{d}_{i=1} P_j (x_i|y) \\]
 where $P(y)$ and each $P_j$ are computed using a train dataset.
 More specifically, Multinomial Naive Bayes: